Toyota Avalon

-The Toyota Avalon (トヨタ・アバロン, Toyota Abaron) is a full-size sedan produced by Toyota.
-It is Toyota's largest front-wheel drive sedan and serves as its flagship vehicle in the United States, Canada, China and the Middle East.
-It was also produced in Australia from April 2000 until June 2005, when it was replaced in November 2006 by the Aurion.
-The first production Avalon rolled off the TMMK assembly line in Georgetown, Kentucky, in September 1994, and subsequent generations have all been manufactured at the Kentucky location to date.
+The Toyota Avalon (トヨタ・アバロン, Toyota Abaron) is a full-size sedan manufactured by Toyota, as its largest front-wheel drive sedan; also its flagship in the United States, Canada, China and the Middle East.
+The Avalon was also manufactured in Australia from April 2000 until June 2005, when it was replaced in November 2006 by the Aurion.
+The first production Avalon was manufactured in September 1994 at the TMMK assembly line in Georgetown, Kentucky, where subsequent generations have been manufactured.

-Toyota marketed the Avalon as a replacement for the Cressida, a model discontinued for the American market in 1992.
-While the Cressida was an upper-level mid-size rear-wheel drive car with a straight-six engine, the Avalon is front-wheel drive, powered by a V6 engine.
-In recent years, there has been considerable overlapping with its platform mates, the Camry V6 and the Lexus ES, although the third-generation and subsequent Avalon was distinguished by offering extra legroom due to its extended-length chassis.
+Toyota marketed the front-drive Avalon as a replacement for its rear-drive Cressida, a model discontinued for the American market in 1992.
+The Cressida was an upper-level, mid-size, rear-wheel drive sedan.
+The Avalon has at times overlapped Toyota's models using the same platform, including the Camry V6 and the Lexus ES.
+The third-generation and subsequent generations was distinguished by offering extra legroom due to its extended-length chassis.
 From 2013, the Lexus ES was moved to the extended platform to match the Avalon.

-As of 2013, the Avalon is sold in the United States, Canada, China, South Korea and the Middle East.
+As of 2013, the Avalon was sold in the United States, Canada, China, South Korea and the Middle East.
 It was discontinued in the United States in 2022.

-Avalon is a legendary island featured in the Arthurian legend, fitting it in with Toyota's tradition of naming their sedans the word for "crown" in various languages (Crown, Corona, Camry, Corolla), types of crowns (Tiara), or other things associated with royalty (Scepter).
+Avalon is a legendary island of the Arthurian legend, fitting it in with Toyota's tradition of naming their sedans after variants of the word for "crown" in various languages (Crown, Corona, Camry, Corolla), types of crowns (Tiara), or other aspects of royalty (Scepter).